 🔄 Healthier Alternatives for the Recipe

-• Boost vegetables: Finely chop or grate carrots, cucumbers, or radishes and mix them into the dressing for added texture and nutrients.
+• Boost vegetables: Finely shred or grate carrots, radishes, or cucumbers and mix them into the dressing for added crunch and nutrition.

 🍽️ Serving Suggestions

-• Pair the dressing with grilled or roasted vegetables, such as bell peppers, zucchini, and onions, for a complete and satisfying salad.
+• Pair the dressing with grilled or roasted salmon or chicken for a complete and satisfying meal.

-• For a light lunch or side dish, serve the salad with a side of steamed edamame or a small portion of miso soup.
+• For a light lunch or appetizer, serve the salad with a side of brown rice or quinoa to make it a more substantial dish.

 ❌ Common Mistakes to Avoid